 Retainers are key to successful orthodontic maintenance.
 Teeth will naturally move as part of aging.
 To maintain orthodontic changes, retainers need to be worn indefinitely.
-There are mainly three types of retainers we recommend.
+There are three types of retainers we recommend.

 Traditional retainer – Hawley Retainers